Taylor Hawkins: Other projects

+In 2000, Hawkins was contacted by Guns N' Roses to replace Josh Freese on drums.
+Hawkins seriously considered the offer before Roger Taylor convinced him to remain in Foo Fighters.

 In 2006, Hawkins released a self-titled LP with his side project, Taylor Hawkins and the Coattail Riders.
 Taylor Hawkins and the Coattail Riders subsequently released two more studio albums: Red Light Fever in 2010, and Get the Money in 2019.
-He occasionally played with a Police cover band alternately called "The Cops" and "Fallout".
+He occasionally played with a Police cover band alternately called the Cops and Fallout.
 At Live Earth in 2007, Hawkins was part of SOS Allstars with Roger Taylor of Queen and Chad Smith of Red Hot Chili Peppers.

 Hawkins recorded the drum tracks for the Coheed and Cambria album Good Apollo, I'm Burning Star IV, Volume Two: No World for Tomorrow as the band's regular drummer, Chris Pennie, could not record because of contractual reasons.
 Hawkins also toured with Coheed and Cambria shortly during the months of the album.
 Hawkins can also be heard drumming on Eric Avery's (formerly of Jane's Addiction) first solo effort, Help Wanted and on Kerry Ellis's album, Wicked in Rock.
 Hawkins and Grohl split drumming duties on Harmony & Dissidence, the third album by Foo Fighters bandmate Chris Shiflett's own side project, Jackson United.

 Hawkins played on the track "Cyborg", from Queen guitarist Brian May's 1998 solo album, Another World; he also played drums at VH1's Rock Honors 2006 while Queen performed "We Will Rock You".
 He sang backing vocals on the Queen + Paul Rodgers single, "C-lebrity".

 Hawkins was commissioned to complete an unfinished recording of a song by Beach Boys' drummer Dennis Wilson titled "Holy Man" by writing and singing new lyrics.
 The recording, which also featured contributions from Brian May and Roger Taylor of Queen, was issued as a single for Record Store Day in 2019.

 While the Foo Fighters were on break in 2013, Hawkins formed a rock cover band called Chevy Metal.

 Hawkins appeared on Slash's solo album Slash, released in 2010, providing backing vocals on the track "Crucify the Dead", featuring Ozzy Osbourne.